jitendra-121/malaria-classification/README.md

 - tqdm

 ### Dataset Structure
+This project uses a **private malaria dataset** for classification.
 The model expects data in the following format:
 ```
 data/
 ├── train_2023/